jwade688/kickstarter-analysis/README.md

 * What months have the most successful campaigns
 * How a campaign goal affects its rate of success

-Also attached is a .doc file with my conclusions, limitations, and suggestions for additional visualizations.
+Also attached is a .pdf file with my conclusions, limitations, and suggestions for additional visualizations.